AkothCarole/Ping-Pong/README.md

 * number divisible by both three and five it shows pingpong.

 ##Live website
-The Live Website is accessible (here) [akothcarole.github.io/Ping-Pong]
+The Live Website is accessible [here](akothcarole.github.io/Ping-Pong)